Excerion/dswitcher/README.md

 dswitcher
 =========

-Dmenu-based window switcher for EWHM-compliant X11 window managers.
+Dmenu-based window switcher for EWMH-compliant X11 window managers.
 It presents a list of all windows, regardless of their workspace and whether or not they're minimized, in a vertical dmenu instance.
 You can filter by typing in any part of the window title, but in addition, each window is assigned a number, which is prepended in the list.
 Simply typing that number works as well.
 This feature was taken from Musca and is similar to Ratpoison/Stumpwm.

 ### Dependencies
 - dmenu;
 - wmctrl;
-- an EWHM-compliant X11 window manager.
+- an EWMH-compliant X11 window manager.

 ### Installation
 - Resolve the dependencies.
 In Debian, this means: